 A mandated consultative review process for improving the GCF gender policy and action plan produced a forward-looking updated draft gender policy in 2017.
 Its consideration and approval took several more attempts over the course of two years, during which the 2015 interim policy remained in place.
-In November 2019, the Board was finally able to overcome the concerns of developing-country Board members about whether the gender policy might curtail their access to GCF resources and the Fund adopted a revised gender policy and a new Gender Action Plan (2020-2023) (GCF, 2019).
+In November 2019, the Board was finally able to overcome the concerns of developing-country Board members about whether the gender policy might curtail their access to GCF resources and the Fund adopted a revised gender policy and a new gender action plan (2020-2023) (GCF, 2019).
 It increases capacity-building support to developing countries to fulfil the gender mandates.
 The updated policy applies to all funding areas and funding decisions of the GCF and makes a gender and social assessment accompanied by a project-specific gender action plan - required to indicate the gender-responsive activities the project will undertake, to provide relevant gender-performance indicators as well as sex-disaggregated targets, timelines, responsibility lines, and a budget against each proposed activity - mandatory for each funding proposal.
-However, the revision falls short of breaking new ground - it does not go beyond a binary understanding of gender and is not addressing intersectionality and resulting complex vulnerabilities and exclusions.
+However, the revision falls short of breaking new ground - it does not go beyond a binary understanding of gender and is not explicitly addressing intersectionality and resulting complex vulnerabilities and exclusions.
 It even potentially weakens the universal principle of women's rights as unalienable human rights by contextualising the implementation of the GCF gender mandate in national practices and cultural understandings.
 With its delayed adoption and missing ambition, the GCF appears to have stumbled in its efforts to be a gender integration trendsetter in climate finance operations.
+The gender integration in its Updated Strategic Plan for the GCF's second replenishment phase (GCF-2, 2024-2027), while recognising the importance of gender equality, is likewise short on specific priorities to advance the gender equality impact of GCF operations (GCF, 2023a).
+As the GCF starts programming under GCF-2, and with its portfolio growing and maturing, it will be important to focus on increasing accountability for gender equality outcomes of the GCF portfolio, such as through the elaboration of an ambitious follow up to its current gender action plan (2019-2023).